Horsham Silo Activation

 This project strengthens the silo art in the Wimmera region, maximises Horsham’s location on the Western Highway (A8), supports private investment in activating the Horsham silo precinct, creates night time activity for visitors and develops routes to extend travel experiences and visitation into the west of Victoria.

-New cultural tourism opportunities have emerged through links with other Council areas where Yangenndyinanyuk’s story took place including the Jane Duff Memorial and the Johnny Mullagh Cricket Centre in West Wimmera Shire.
+New cultural tourism opportunities have emerged through links with other Council areas where Yanggendyinanyuk’s story took place including the Jane Duff Memorial and the Johnny Mullagh Cricket Centre in West Wimmera Shire.

 How was the community consulted?

 Initial consultations in the development of the proposal occurred with Barengi Gadjin Land Council Aboriginal Corporation on the story development, as well as the Mario and Frances Plazzer and family who expressed the intent to have their silo painted.

 - Gathering of Yanggendyinanyuk’s story through artist and family conversations